Volunteer for the NBCSN Board

 Appointment to the NBCSN Board requires a three-year commitment for a member’s first term.
 There is a one-time optional reappointment for an additional three-year term.

-In addition to the eight volunteer members, a member of the NASN Executive Committee who is an active NCSN is appointed by the NASN President.
+In addition to the nine volunteer members, a member of the NASN Executive Committee who is an active NCSN is appointed by the NASN President.
 This non-voting member acts a liaison between the NASN Board and the NBCSN Board.

 The Board meets twice per year (usually in June and late fall) for two to four days to conduct its business.
 Board members are also assigned on a rotational basis to attend other meetings (e.g., test development activities, conferences of the American Board of Nursing Specialties).
 Outside of these face-to-face meetings, board meetings are held monthly via video call.
 Board members may work on special projects, prepare for meetings, or have emergency vote meetings at other times.
 All in all on average throughout the year, most board members spend about 2 hours per week on board activities.